Saturday, 13 September 2025

 Charles James Kirk (Oct.
 14, 1993 – Sept.
 10, 2025)

-As a Conservative, I cannot let pass without comment, the passing of Charlie Kirk.
-It was a most tragic and horrendous murder seen before a crowd of three thousand and recorded on video.
+As a Conservative, I cannot let pass without comment, the death of Charlie Kirk.
+It was a most tragic and horrendous murder, seen before a crowd of three thousand and recorded on video.
 My shock and dismay were similar to when we heard that Princess Diana died in a car accident, or the horror of watching the Islamist airplane attack in New York.

-Charles James Kirk (Oct.
-14, 1993 – Sept.
-10, 2025) was an American conservative political activist, author, and media personality.
+Charles James Kirk (Oct 14, 1993 – Sept 10, 2025 – 31yrs) was an American conservative political influencer, author, and media personality.
 On Wednesday, Charlie was assassinated during his speaking event at Utah Valley University.
 He was speaking outdoors for his American Comeback Tour, when he was shot in the neck by the assailant from the roof of a building about 200 yards away.
-Kirk is survived by his wife and two children who are both under the age of 3.
+Kirk is survived by his wife and two children, who are both under the age of 3.

 Those are the traditional credentials ascribed by the media, but increasingly he developed into a Christian apologist and persuader in his public appearances.
-He was a populist social commentator who was bold and deliberately provocative.
+He was a bold and deliberately provocative populist social commentator.
 He made declarations, that when reported out of context, enraged the political left.
+He once said he wanted to transform the culture.

-Although he made no claim for academic credentials, in debate he often embarrassed those who presented themselves as such when verbally challenging him.
-He would respond with real data which discredited his challengers, while he posed irreconcilable questions to his verbal opponents.
+Although he did not claim academic credentials, in debate, he often embarrassed those who presented themselves as such when verbally challenging him.
+He would respond with real data, which discredited his challengers, while he posed irreconcilable questions to his verbal opponents.

-His Christian theology was traditional American evangelical.
-Kirk’s pastor, Rob McCoy of Godspeak Calvary Chapel in Newbury Park, California said, “My friend Charlie Kirk was murdered today by a coward.”
+Charlie Kirk’s Christian theology was traditional American evangelical.
+Kirk’s pastor, Rob McCoy of Godspeak Calvary Chapel in Newbury Park California said, “My friend Charlie Kirk was murdered today by a coward.”
 “Charlie’s life will be remembered for many wonderful things.”
-“This truth allowed Charlie to face every threat with courage because he didn’t fear death,” McCoy added.
-“All evil knows is death and they derive power from death.
+"This truth allowed Charlie to face every threat with courage because he didn't fear death," McCoy added.
+"All evil knows is death, and they derive power from death.
 “Charlie lived for life and will be remembered for this.”
 “My heart is broken for his family; his wife Erika and his two precious children.”
-“Evil has not prevailed and it will not win,” concluded McCoy.
+"Evil has not prevailed, and it will not win," concluded McCoy.

 Charles Kirk built an organization and movement, all with the power of the spoken word.
 He never alluded to violence against his harsh critics, even though he was threatened every day with violence by those who couldn’t contend with logic and truth.
 His enemies have done what evil always does; it takes away life.

 In May 2021, Kirk married Erika Kirk (née Frantzve), a businesswoman and podcaster who won the Miss Arizona USA pageant competition in 2012.
 The couple's first child, a daughter, was born in 2022.
 Their second child, a son, was born in May 2024.
-We grieve for the family, as he was a son, a husband, a father, and a defender of the traditional family.
+We grieve for the family, as he was a son, a husband, a father, and a defender of the traditional family and its values.

 Erika comforted her husband's thousands of followers with a courageous talk on national television.
 She pledged that Charlie’s work would carry on, perhaps even in greater form.